baskharm/fsa-group4/README.md

 ## Remainders
 - Avoid spaces in folders and file names.
-- Don't work on stale code - ALWAYS pull first
+- Don't work on stale code - "ALWAYS PULL FIRST"
 - Don't work on your desktop - organize your repos either by class or under a common folder (e.g., github or other).
 - Deploy as you work - if everything passes tests, do add / commit / push and deploy frequently (several times a week).
 - Do hard things early.
 Do not delay figuring out the hard questions.